andy-keene/events-visualization/README.md

 		- use pre tags in logs to prevent XSS
 		- need host information in geolocation!
 Ugh...

+If time allows:
+		- update timeline to hndle timelines for all events

 Lessons learned:
 		- naming conventions across languages.
 Naming the post data in python kind of killed the cohesive style for js